sxdium/aes/README.md

 # AES Realization

-That's not kinda fast but at least it works -_O
+That's not kinda fast but at least it works -_o